JasonDGian/personal-projects/MIXBOX/project_draft_v2.md

 - Spent a whole ton of time modeling positives while it was probably not necesary.
 - Bought a motherboard that had the charing port fused to it, so i had to fight another battle to export it and pay for it.
 - Had to edit and re-edit the documentation once and once again because it is hard to organize ideas, i kept fusing sections and having a hard time at separating flows and concepts.
+- I based my defgisn process on having the positives of the motherboarda nd other elements and i failed to model the elements on one side of the motherboard PCB thinking it would not be necessary, this ended up in an additional motherboard enclosure iteration because the support pillars did not respect one of the small chips and the buttons on the other side.
+If i made an accurate representation of both sides from the start this iteration wouldn'tve been necessary.